 The Performers: St. Louis Excellence

 This exceptional evening features top Saint Louis-area collaborators joining WCHOF Music Director Brian Woods on piano.
-Washington University – St. Louis professors and Chamber Project St. Louis directors Dana Hotle and Jennifer Gartley will perform exciting works from living composers Libby Larsen and Valerie Coleman.
-Virtuoso violinist Rebecca Chung and cellist Davin Rubicz will join Woods for Clara Schumann’s passionate Piano Trio in G Minor.
+Washington University – St. Louis professors and Chamber Project St. Louis Directors Dana Hotle and Jennifer Gartley will perform exciting works from living composers Libby Larsen and Valerie Coleman.
+Violinist Rebecca Chung and cellist Davin Rubicz will join Woods for Clara Schumann’s passionate Piano Trio in G Minor.

 The evening’s performers have curated this exceptional program, selecting pieces that reflect the WCHOF & Galleries’ mission to celebrate the intersection of art, culture, and high strategy.